-He studies capuchin monkeys and other primates for 15 years, and is now leading the CapCult project.
+He has been studying capuchin monkeys and other primates for more than 15 years, and is now leading the CapCult project.
 His study about capuchin monkeys at Serra da Capivara National Park was the starting point for this project.
 This population has the most complex tool use behavior for capuchin monkeys known to date, and it is the initial comparison for the other study sites of the project.

 Dr. Giulia Sirianni